The Price Law Firm

 • the most recent quarterly and annual statements for any pension, 401K account, SEP account, stock and stock options.

-6. Research family law attorneys until you find one you like.
+Research family law attorneys until you find one you like.
 (See “Finding the Right Attorney”.)

-8. Meet with a lawyer in person and decide whether or not to hire him or her, considering in part whether the chemistry between you and attorney feels good.
+Meet with a lawyer in person and decide whether or not to hire him or her, considering in part whether the chemistry between you and your attorney feels good.
 The attorney should have good experience and be qualified in family law.
 Once the attorney has experience and qualifies as a family law attorney, chemistry is key.